gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Clear-AIPAuthentication.md

 # Clear-AIPAuthentication

 ## SYNOPSIS
-Clears the authentication token and RMS templates for the current user.
+Clears the user settings and RMS templates for the current user.

 ## SYNTAX